montao/space-job/misc/Interactables.md

     │ * Script inheriting from DroppableInteractable
     │ * Trigger Collider for mouse over (usually slightly larger than │   object)
-    └── InteractionRange (layer: IgnoreRaycast)
+    │ * NOTE: No need for a NetworkObject here, since it's on our parent └── InteractionRange (layer: IgnoreRaycast)
           * Trigger Collider the player must be inside of to interact
 ```